Where do I get the current position description for my employees?

 How do I best prepare my employees for their performance appraisal?

-A: The performance appraisal should be the capstone of a year’s worth of conversation.
+A: The most effective way to prepare your employees for their annual performance appraisal is to talk with them frequently about their work, providing abundant praise and redirection when necessary.
 Employees who understand your expectations and receive frequent feedback throughout the year should not be surprised by the appraisal content.

 Each employee completes a self-evaluation, included in each appraisal form, prior to the appraisal meeting.
 Provide adequate time to your employee to complete this component and send it to you prior to the review meeting.